aamitn/judge0-custom/README.md

 ## 🛠️ judge0-custom — Fork Overview

-This is a custom fork of [Judge0 v1.13.1](https://github.com/judge0/judge0) forked from the[mrkushalam/Judge0](https://github.com/mrkushalam/judge0) with targeted modifications to support modern Linux environments and Data Science workloads.
+This is a custom fork of [Judge0 v1.13.1](https://github.com/judge0/judge0) forked from the [mrkushalam/Judge0](https://github.com/mrkushalsm/judge0) with targeted modifications to support modern Linux environments and Data Science workloads.
 It is published to DockerHub as [`bitmutex/judge0-custom`](https://hub.docker.com/r/bitmutex/judge0-custom).

 ### Modifications Made